open-game-system/cast-kit/README.md

 #### Cast Button Doesn't Work

 - Ensure your Chromecast device is on the same network
-- Check browser compatibility (Chrome is recommended)
+- Check that the user is using the latest Open Game App
-- Verify that the Google Cast extension is enabled
+- Verify that the user has granted necessary permissions
-- Try restarting your Chromecast device
+- Try restarting the Chromecast device

 #### Streaming Issues